-This Memorandum of Understanding ("Agreement") is entered into by the State of Maryland ("Employer") and the American Federation of State, County and Municipal Employees, AFL-CIO ("Union"), and has as its purpose the promotion of harmonious relations between the Employer and the Union; the establishment of an equitable and peaceful procedure for the resolution of differences without disruption in the workplace; and includes the agreement of the parties on the standards of wages, hours and other terms and conditions of employment for the Bargaining Unit A, B, C, D, and F employees to organizational efficiency and high quality services and will actively encourage the sharing of concerns regarding management practices, policies and procedures.
+This Memorandum of Understanding ("Agreement") is entered into by the State of Maryland ("Employer") and the American Federation of State, County and Municipal Employees, AFL-CIO ("Union"), and has as its purpose the promotion of harmonious relations between the Employer and the Union; the establishment of an equitable and peaceful procedure for the resolution of differences without disruption in the workplace; and includes the agreement of the parties on the standards of wages, hours and other terms and conditions of employment for the Bargaining Unit A, B, C, D, and F employees covered hereunder.
+The Employer recognizes the commitment of the Union and employees to organizational efficiency and high quality services and will actively encourage the sharing of concerns regarding management practices, policies and procedures.